 \$ Dollar Specifies a hexadecimal character

-0x Zero-x
+0x Zero-x Specifies a nexadecimal character

 % Percent Specifies a binary number

 & Ampersand Specifies a decimal number

 For example, "12" is the decimal number twelve, and "\$12" (hexadecimal) is the equivalent of decimal number eighteen.
 Unless otherwise specified, all address references are in hexadecimal.